dbbs-lab/bsb-core/docs/getting-started/simulations/guide_nest.rst

 -----------------

 For each connection type of your network, you also need to define a model describing its synapses' dynamics.
-Similar to the :guilabel:`cell_models` block, each :guilabel:`connection_model` you define should use a key that corresponds to a ``ConnectivitySet`` created during reconstruction (as explained in the previous :doc:`section </getting-started/getting-started_reconstruction>`).
+Similar to the :guilabel:`cell_models` block, for each :guilabel:`connection_model` you should use a key that corresponds to a ``ConnectivitySet`` created during reconstruction (as explained in the previous :doc:`section </getting-started/getting-started_reconstruction>`).
 In this example, we assign the ``static_synapse`` model to the connections :guilabel:`A_to_B`.